-As of August 2015, there were about 70 Terabytes (TB = 1 billion kB) of X-ray and gamma-ray data in the HEASARC's high-energy archive, compared to 38 TB in April 2012, 1.8 TB at the start of 2000 and 0.3 TB at the start of 1995.
-Recent growth has been mostly due to the increasing size of the Swift (now 18.5 TB), Fermi (now 17.2 TB), INTEGRAL (now 12.3 TB), XMM-Newton (now 6.6 TB) and Suzaku (now 6.2 TB) archives.
-Other HEASARC missions which are currently being archived include Chandra (now 2.3 TB) and NuSTAR (now 1.2 TB).
-Data volumes from older missions are typically much smaller, except for the recently ended RXTE (2.7 TB) and BeppoSAX (1.3 TB) missions.
+As of this date, there were about 85 Terabytes (TB = 1 billion kB) of X-ray and gamma-ray data in the HEASARC's high-energy archive, compared to 38 TB in April 2012, 1.8 TB at the start of 2000 and 0.3 TB at the start of 1995.
+Recent growth has been mostly due to the increasing size of the Swift (now 24.6 TB), Fermi (now 16.0 TB), INTEGRAL (now 13.7 TB), and XMM-Newton (now 8.5 TB).
+Other HEASARC missions which are currently being archived include Chandra (now 2.5 TB) and NuSTAR (now 1.4 TB).
+Data volumes from older missions are typically much smaller, except for the recently ended Suzaku (6.5 TB), RXTE (2.7 TB) and BeppoSAX (1.3 TB) missions.

 For more detailed statistics, including a breakdown of the data holdings by mission, check out the HEASARC Usage Statistics webpage.

 Figure 1: Growth of the HEASARC High-Energy Data Archive and Annual Volume Downloaded by Users.